 I’m not saying this isn’t correct because I genuinely don’t know but surely if I was only burning 1,200 calories in a day I’d be gaining weight!?

 There’s my review of the Withings Steel HR.
-Even though my first one broke, I still couldn’t find anything better and even after a full refund I bought it again.
+Even though my first one broke, I still couldn’t find a better watch with fitness tracker and even after a full refund I bought it again.
 If you’re looking for a stylish activity tracker then I can’t recommend it enough!